The goal of “The Bartmann Project” is to raise funds to support:

 OUR FIRST DONATION!

-A huge thank you goes to Dr. Godfrey Baldacchino, co-holder of the UNESCO Chair in Island Studies and Sustainability, for kick-starting the fundraising initiative with a donation of $5,000.
+A huge thank you goes to Dr. Godfrey Baldacchino, former co-holder of the UNESCO Chair in Island Studies and Sustainability, for kick-starting the fundraising initiative with a donation of $5,000.
 We are on our way to reaching our target!